tpierrain/hexagonalThis/Readme.md

 ### Adapters
 __An Adapter is something which allows to enter/exit the hexagon__.
-An Adapter is both our code which maps the infra <-> domain data models (i.e. in the GoF adapter pattern sense) and everything that allows us to enter/exit the hexagon (e.g.: a database driver, your favorite HTTP stack, etc).
+An Adapter is both our code which maps the infra <-> domain data models (i.e. in the GoF adapter pattern sense) and everything needed to enter/exit the hexagon (e.g.: a database driver, a Message Oriented Middleware API, your favorite HTTP stack, etc).

 ![warning](https://github.com/tpierrain/hexagonalThis/blob/confCallWithAlistair/warning.png?raw=true)  __Note: All adapters belong to the Infra(structure) side__